mimbrero/daikon_modified/README.md

 ## New invariants
 ### Unary invariants
 - Url (True if a string is a URL)
+- FixedLengthString (True if a string always has the same length)

 # Derived variables
 ## Suppressed derived variables